 Step 6 – Remove Kitchen Faucet

 This is the simplest step in the whole process.
 Disconnect the faucet from the water hose.
 Now the faucet is totally free so you can remove it easily.
-This whole DIY process of remove kitchen faucet without basin wrench is simple.
+This whole DIY process of remove the kitchen faucet without a basin wrench is simple.

 Step 7 – Clean Sink Area and Install Faucet

 Now, this is the last step.
 After removing the faucet clean the sink area.
 You can use a towel or other clothes to clean the sink.

 Now check if the old faucet can be used after repairing then use it (it saves your money) otherwise use a new kitchen faucet.
 Once you remove the kitchen faucet without a basin wrench then you know the whole removing process so you can install the kitchen faucet easily.

 What Should You Use If You Don’t Have a Basin Wrench?